SAS-DHRH/dhcc-toolkit/content/toolkit/advocating.md

 Advocacy will look different in different institutions.
 It may often involve:

-1. **Visibility and accountability.** Building coalitions and keeping sustainability and climate justice high on the agenda.
+1. **Visibility and accountability**.
+Building coalitions and keeping sustainability and climate justice high on the agenda.
 Holding the leadership and other internal stakeholders accountable.
-2. **Translation for decision-makers.** Working to make sustainability and climate justice expertise more legible within business cases and institutional strategy.
+2. **Translation for decision-makers**.
+Working to make sustainability and climate justice expertise more legible within business cases and institutional strategy.
-3. **Translation for stakeholders.** Interpreting and curating your institutions’ targets and methodologies and making them more accessible.
+3. **Translation for stakeholders**.
+Interpreting and curating your institutions’ targets and methodologies and making them more accessible.
-4. **Up-to-dateness.** Making sure that institutional strategy keeps evolving, given the rapidity with which climate issues evolve.
+4. **Up-to-dateness**.
+Making sure that institutional strategy keeps evolving, given the rapidity with which climate issues evolve.
 Reviewing sustainability strategies and actions in light of the latest science and policy.
-5. **Diving into complexity.** Scrutinising more opaque areas such as procurement, pensions and endowments.
+5. **Diving into complexity**.
+Scrutinising more opaque areas such as procurement, pensions and endowments.
-6. **Tools.** Scrutinising the methodologies and assumptions embedded in your institution’s sustainability tools.
+6. **Tools**.
+Scrutinising the methodologies and assumptions embedded in your institution’s sustainability tools.
 Creating accessible and open source alternatives to commercial tools and knowledge bases.
-7. **Anchoring.** Strengthening your institution as a green ‘anchor institution’ within the local economy and community.
+7. **Anchoring**.
+Strengthening your institution as a green ‘anchor institution’ within the local economy and community.
 Creating collaborations and synergies, both inside and outside your institution.
-8. **Sectoral work.** Sharing best practice across the sector, or questioning the framings that are common across the sector.
+8. **Sectoral work**.
+Sharing best practice across the sector, or questioning the framings that are common across the sector.
-9. **Revolutions.** Exploring possibilities for more radical, innovative, and disruptive approaches.
+9. **Revolutions**.
+Exploring possibilities for more radical, innovative, and disruptive approaches.
-10. **Just being you.** For example, using your expertise, e.g. as an arts and humanities researcher.
+10. **Just being you**.
+For example, using your expertise, e.g. as an arts and humanities researcher.
 To some extent this may already be assumed by institutional strategy.

 ## Get involved in supply decisions {#get-involved-in-supply-decisions}